Here's a look at the life of Joseph Lieberman, former United States Senator from Connecticut.

 February 3, 2004 - Drops out of the race for president.

-August 8, 2006 - Lieberman is defeated in Connecticut's Democratic Senate primary by Ned Lamont.
+August 8, 2006 - Is defeated in Connecticut's Democratic Senate primary by Ned Lamont.
 Lieberman then announces he will run in the election as an Independent.

 January 19, 2011 - Announces that he will not run for re-election to his Senate seat in 2012.

-January 2, 2014 - Announces he will serve as executive board chairman of Victory Park Capital, a $1.3 billion equity firm.
+January 2, 2014 - Announces he will serve as executive board chairman of Victory Park Capital, a private equity firm.